nicorotich/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # Python - Almost a circle

-In this Folder, there are exercies done on pythond object oriented program to exercies different consepts.
+In this Folder, there are exercises on python object oriented programming to try out different concepts.
 The concepts used are listed blow.
-This concepts were practiced using three calsses which are related by inheritance.
+This concepts were practiced using three classes which are related by inheritance.

 The three classes involved utilizing the following Python tools:
 * Import